Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Introduction

 \section{Introduction}

 Intelligent online tutoring systems (ITS's) are now used by millions of students worldwide, enabling access to quality teaching materials and to personally customized instruction.
-These systems depend critically on their ability to track the evolving knowledge state of the student, in order to deliver the most effective instructional material at each point in time.
-Because the problem of assessing the student's evolving knowledge state (also referred to as student performance modeling, or knowledge tracing (KT)) is so central to successfully customizing instruction to the individual student, it has received significant attention in recent years.
+These systems depend critically on their ability to track the evolving \revinsert{ability level} of the student, in order to deliver the most effective instructional material at each point in time.
+Because the problem of assessing the student's evolving \revinsert{ability to solve different questions} (also referred to as student performance modeling) is so central to successfully customizing instruction to the individual student, it has received significant attention in recent years.

 The state of the art that has emerged for this student performance modeling problem involves applying machine learning algorithms to historical student log data.
-The result produced by the machine learning algorithm is a model, or computer program, that outputs the estimated knowledge state of any future student at any point in the lesson, given the sequence of steps they have taken up to this point in the lesson (e.g.,~\citeNP{Corbett1994:Knowledge}, \citeNP{Pavlik2009:Performance}, \citeNP{Piech2015:Deep}, \citeNP{Pandey2019:Self}, \citeNP{Gervet2020:Deep}, \citeNP{Shin2021:Saint+}).
+The result produced by the machine learning algorithm is a model, or computer program, that outputs the estimated \revinsert{likelihood of correct response} of any future student \revinsert{for any particular question} at any point in the lesson, given the sequence of steps they have taken up to this point in the lesson (e.g.,~\citeNP{Corbett1994:Knowledge}, \citeNP{Pavlik2009:Performance}, \citeNP{Piech2015:Deep}, \citeNP{Pandey2019:Self}, \citeNP{Gervet2020:Deep}, \citeNP{Shin2021:Saint+}).
 These systems typically represent the student knowledge state as a list of probabilities that the student will correctly answer a particular list of questions that cover the key concepts (also known as "knowledge components" (KC's)) in the curriculum.
-Most current approaches estimate the student's knowledge state by considering only the log of questions asked and the student's answers, though recent datasets provide considerably more information such as the length of time taken by the student to provide answers, specific videos the student watched and whether they watched the entire video, and what hints they were given as they worked through specific practice problems.
+Most current approaches estimate the student's state by considering only the log of questions asked and the student's answers, though recent datasets provide considerably more information such as the length of time taken by the student to provide answers, specific videos the student watched and whether they watched the entire video, and what hints they were given as they worked through specific practice problems.